zama-ai/concrete/docs/dev/explanation/compilation.md

 `Tracer(computation=Add(self.computation, (2 * y).computation))` which is equal to:
 `Tracer(computation=Add(Input("x"), Multiply(Constant(2), Input("y")))`

-In the end, we will have output `Tracer`s that can be used to create the operation graph.
+In the end, we will have output Tracers that can be used to create the operation graph.
 The implementation is a bit more complex than this, but the idea is the same.

 Tracing is also responsible for indicating whether the values in the node would be encrypted or not, and the rule for that is if a node has an encrypted predecessor, it is encrypted as well.